Prior to each visit, we ask you to complete our boarding check-in form.

 1) For dogs who have passed a socialization but have **NOT** yet stayed with us for regular boarding

-We ask that your dog's first regular boarding visit occur no more than 4 months after its socialization.
-Boarding within 4 months of a socialization preserves the relevance and reinforces the success of that socialization.
+Your dog's first regular boarding visit should occur no more than 4 months after your dog's socialization.
+This policy preserves the relevance and reinforces the success of that socialization.
 This first boarding visit must be at least two nights.

-Dogs who do not board at least two nights within 4 months of a successful socialization will need to pass another socialization overnight.
+Dogs who do not board at least two nights within 4 months of a successful socialization will need to pass another socialization.
+Please re-complete the steps on our JOIN page (review prerequisites, complete client info form, schedule socialization).

 2) For dogs who have passed a socialization **AND** stayed with us for regular boarding

-During any 12-month stretch we ask that your dog stay with us for at least 4 nights (either in a single visit or spread across visits).
+During any 12-month stretch your dog should stay with us for at least 4 nights (either in a single visit or spread across visits).
 We regard this as the minimum threshold for preserving your dog's comfort with our pack (and, in turn, our pack's comfort with your dog).